SamueleGiraudo/Bud-Music-Box/Help.md

 + `CPAT_1 ...
 CPAT_n` is a list of names of colored multi-patterns.
 + Bounds `NAME` to a pattern randomly generated from the inputted colored patterns, with the specified size, the specified generation shape, and the specified initial color.
-This uses bug generating systems and random generation algorithms.
+This uses bud generating systems and random generation algorithms.

 ### Specific random transformation of $1$-multi-patterns